-The landscape of Rome includes some of the world’s most recognizable landmarks is a must.
-There is the Colosseum, the Trevi Fountain and Saint Peter’s Basilica—or the Forum Romanum: a vast archaeological park cutting through the center of Rome.
-The neighbouring Palatine Hill is yet another highlight.
+Among the things to do in Rome, visiting some of the world’s most recognizable landmarks is a must.
+There is the Colosseum, the Trevi Fountain, and Saint Peter’s Basilica.
+And the Forum Romanum: a vast archaeological park cutting through the center of Rome.
+The neighboring Palatine Hill is yet another highlight.

 Take a stroll and catch the sunlight on your face as you trod the streets.
-It’s fun to wander on your own and let yourself get lost in the maze of streets and piazzas.
-In Rome that’s about all you need to do to feel cool.
+It’s fun to wander alone and get lost in the maze of streets and piazzas.
+In Rome, sometimes that’s all you need to do.

-While you at it, make sure to grab some real Italian gelato: e.g. at Il Gelato di San Crispino, by many considered to be the best ice-cream in Rome (and by extension in the world, Italians would claim).
+While you are at it, make sure to grab some real Italian gelato: for example, at Il Gelato di San Crispino, considered to be the best ice cream in Rome (and by extension in the world, Italians would claim).

 2Do something touristy: toss a coin in the Fontana di Trevi

 Tucked away in a tiny piazza and normally surrounded by crowds, the fountain is a rococo extravaganza of rearing sea horses and conch-blowing Tritons.
-Nowadays the grand Trevi serves as a Red Cross piggy bank—thanks to all the coins tourists fling into the water.
-So donate!
+Nowadays, the grand Trevi serves as a Red Cross piggy bank—thanks to all the coins tourists fling into the water.
+Donate!

 Rome is just such an amazing city for photography.
-Incredible architecture, history, light and colours: the photo opportunities are endless.
+Incredible architecture, history, light, and colors: the photo opportunities are endless.
 (By the way, do you follow our latest travels on Instagram?)

 Quick travel photography tips:

-- The best light for photography tends to be in the early morning or late afternoon.
-At midday the sun is directly overhead and at its strongest, casting a harsh light on everything;
+- The best light for photography is in the early morning or late afternoon.
+At midday, the sun is directly overhead and at its strongest, casting a harsh light on everything.

-- Don’t use flash in dark churches: it doesn’t go too far, so it’s no use.
-Take a small tripod with you instead: it is a good way to avoid blurry images, resulting from the “camera shake”;
+- Don’t use flash in dark churches: it doesn’t go too far, so it’s useless.
+Take a small tripod with you instead: it is a good way to avoid blurry images resulting from the “camera shake.”

-- And finally, don’t loose your camera—be mindful of the hit-and-run thieves on scooters.
-Bastardi!
+- And finally, don’t lose your camera—be mindful of the hit-and-run thieves on scooters!

 You may also like